MechanicalRock/twitter-blurb-generator/module2/index.md

 Make sure to import useRef from react. ```import { useRef } from "react";```

 Next step is to connect your textbox to the blurbRef reference that you just created.

+We accomplish this by adding a `onChange` event to the textbox, and updating the blurbRef.current value.

 <details>
    <summary><span style="color:red">Solution</summary>